-The following concrete solutions are proposed to improve the functioning of the Agreement:
+In light of the above, the following concrete solutions are proposed to improve the functioning of the Agreement.

-I. Sharing Knowledge and the Deployment of Human Resources7
+1. Sharing Knowledge and the Deployment of Human Resources9

 Both Contracting Parties to the Agreement have emphasized that increasing the speed and number of successfully executed EU Member State requests could be promoted by, inter alia, advocating that personnel in EU Member States, become familiar with U.S. legal standards and provide guidance to requesting officials before submitting requests and communicating directly with the U.S. central authority to facilitate rapid obtaining of any additional information necessary to execute a request.
-Developing the expertise of personnel in both EU Member States and in the U.S. is also essential for ensuring that the regimes for asset recovery and sharing,[are better understood thus reducing the chances of MLA being refused and, importantly, reducing the number of requests in cases of minor importance so that scarce resources can be devoted to the most deserving cases.
+Developing the expertise of personnel in both EU Member States and in the U.S. is also essential for ensuring that the regimes for asset recovery and sharing are better understood.
+This will reduce the chances of MLA being refused and, importantly, reducing the number of requests in cases of minor importance so that scarce resources can be devoted to the most deserving cases.
+Police liaison officers can also play a vital role in facilitating law enforcement co-operation.
+In addition, the U.S. and EU Member States should ensure that adequate resources are provided to central authorities and authorities that execute requests so that bottlenecks do not occur.